 It seems like you are always eating and traveling.
 How do you bankroll this whole operation?

-I give tours, write, lecture, provide wine education, and have an app.
-I work hard and never take a day off (ask my exasperated friends, parents and ex-boyfriends).
+I give tours, write, lecture, provide wine education, and I have two (going on 3) apps.
+I work hard and never take a day off (ask my exasperated friends, parents and boyfriend).
 I spend lots of what I earn on food, wine, beer and travel.
 I also write for several publications, which cover expenses for assignments.